-In this section, you should detail your delivery plan to implement the project.
+In this section, you should set your delivery plan to implement the project.
 We are looking for projects that can start quickly once funding has been received and which can begin delivering outcomes within 6 months.
-If your project is not ready to spend grant funding yet, or will not be able to deliver impact in 6 months, you should consider applying for the next call.
+If your project is not ready to spend grant funding yet or will not be able to deliver impact in 6 months, you should not apply.

 When setting out your delivery plan, we are looking for a clear identification of delivery milestones.
-There is an option to upload a Gantt chart to support this.
+There is an option to attach a Gantt chart to support this at the end of the application.
 We strongly recommend you provide a Gantt chart (or similar) but it is not compulsory.
 We are not expecting to see a detailed risk register in this section, but we would like to understand they key delivery risks and how you will monitor and manage these risks.

 We also want to understand the suitability and experience of the team who will be delivering the project.
-We do not require individual CVs, however we would like to understand how your team's experience and capabilities will enable you to deliver the project.
+We do not require individual CVs however we would like to understand how your team's experience and capabilities will enable you to deliver.